graysonhead/mergedb/docs/configuration.rst

 Accepted Values: Any valid string or ``false``

 Setting a knockout string will allow more specific declarations to override values within less specific declarations.
-See `knockouts` for more information.
+See Knockouts_ for more information.

 .. data:: strategy = 'deep_merge'